is the data acquisition and analysis program from BD Bioscience and operates in the Macintosh environment on the FACSCalibur cytometers.

 - Vendor WebSite

-- To access FCS Express from a Roswell Computer
+- To access Modfit from a Roswell computer

 is a multiparameter analysis program developed by DeNovo Software that is similar to WinList in capabilities.
 It has the ability to easily print/save layouts, save statistics to Excel and create presentation quality output straight into PowerPoint.
 Roswell Park has a 10 seat server license for FCSExpress making this program available to anyone with an Institute account.